 Her previous books include The Bitter Taste of Victory (2016), an account of the experiences of twenty of the British and American cultural figures sent in to Germany after the war, and The Love-charm of Bombs (2013), about five writers in London in the Second World War.
 She is the recipient of a Philip Leverhulme Prize and a European Research Council Starting Grant and is a Fellow of the Royal Society of Literature.

 French is the winner of the Sunday Times Young Writer of the Year Award, the Royal Society of Literature Heinemann Prize, and the Somerset Maugham Award.
-French is the official biographer of Doris Lessing.
+French is the authorised biographer of Doris Lessing.
+He is Dean of the School of Arts and Sciences and Professor for the Public Understanding of the Humanities at Ahmedabad University.

 Dr. Nick Hubble